-Criteria to become a registered sanitarian include a diploma from an approved four-year high school or the equivalent and completion of a four-year degree from a college or university with a minor or 24 semester hours in environmental health, biological science or physical science.
+Criteria to become a registered environmental health specialist (REHS) include a diploma from an approved four-year high school or the equivalent and completion of a four-year degree from a college or university with a minor or 24 semester hours in environmental health, biological science or physical science.
 An applicant is required to pass a written examination in subjects specified by the Cabinet.
-Written examinations may be supplemented by an oral examination.
-Upon successfully passing the examinations, the applicant will be certified as an issued a registered environmental health specialist or sanitarian.
+An oral examination may supplement written examinations.
+Upon successfully passing the examinations, the applicant will be certified as a registered environmental health specialist or sanitarian.

 Registered Environmental Health Specialist Examination Dates

-The registered sanitarian examination is conducted once a month or 12 times a year, at least once per year in each region at locations determined by the committee.
-The exam consists of 270 multiple choice and true/false environmental public health-related questions.
+The registered environmental health specialist examination is conducted once a month or 12 times a year, at least once per year in each region at locations determined by the committee.
+The exam consists of 270 multiple-choice and true/false environmental public health-related questions.
 The exam fee is $50.

-Applicants must register at least 10 working days prior to the test date.
+Applicants must register 30 day prior to the test date.
 Applicants must furnish picture identification and arrive at least 15 minutes prior to test time.

 Exam times (unless otherwise specified)